yohasebe/openai-chat-api-workflow/README.md

 <img src='./icons/openai.png' style='height:120px;'/>

-🎩 An [Alfred 5](https://www.alfredapp.com/) Workflow for using [OpenAI](https://beta.openai.com/) Chat API to interact with GPT-3.5/GPT-4 🤖💬 It also allows image generation using DALL-E API 🖼️ and speech-to-text conversion using Whisper API 🎤
+🎩 An [Alfred 5](https://www.alfredapp.com/) Workflow for using [OpenAI](https://beta.openai.com/) Chat API to interact with GPT-3.5/GPT-4 🤖💬 It also allows image generation 🖼️, speech-to-text conversion 🎤, and text-to-speech synthesis 🔈

 <img src='./docs/img/OpenAI-Alfred-Workflow.png' style='width:600px;'/>

 <kbd><img src='./docs/img/openai-chat-api-workflow.gif' style='width:600px;'/></kbd>

 **Note**: The web interface is built by the workflow and run locally within your Mac.
 The API call is made directly between the workflow and OpenAI, so you don't need to worry about your chat messages being shared online with anyone other than OpenAI.
+Additionally, OpenAI does not use the data from the API Platform for [training](https://openai.com/enterprise-privacy).

 ## Downloads